ALOHA!

 This includes beaches, trails, and scenic drives!

-Yes, South Maui is overall on the southern side of Maui.
+So first, yes, South Maui is overall on the southern side of Maui.

-But what is specifically known as South Maui is generally the western shores of the southern part of the island.
 If you’re looking at a map of Maui, it won’t include the entire area which you might consider to be the southern side of Maui.

 As far as the road that you can drive, this translates roughly from Kihei onwards south along the coast.